Elderly Patient-Improving Dental Hygiene

 Do-it-yourself denture liners should be avoided.
 They become rough and irritating and harbor bacteria and food debris.
 Such liners are difficult to keep clean.

-It is important to visit a dentist who is experienced in senior dental care, every couple of years to evaluate your dentures for the need of either relining your existing dentures or making new ones.
+It is important to visit a dentist who is experienced in senior dental care, every couple of years.
+Sunnyvale geriatric dentist Dr. Gupta can evaluate your dentures for maintenance.
+Whether that means relining your existing dentures or making new ones, he can assist you.
+Schedule an appointment at Sunnyvale Dental Care Office today.

 For more detailed information on any of the dental aids or cleaning procedures, consult your dentist.
 Dentists can help establish a routine to provide you with the most efficient means of cleaning your teeth and gums.